frankwallis/redux-latch/README.md

 ## Overview ##

-A common pattern in Redux is to use flags to indicate that an action-creator is executing or has executed to prevent it running multiple times. redux-latch is a library to enable this to be handled declaratively.
+A common pattern in Redux is using flags to signal that an asynchronous action-creator is currently executing or has been executed, the flags are used to prevent action-creators running simultaneously or to prevent them from running multiple times. redux-latch provides a set of higher-order actions which enable you to handle these situations more declaratively.

 As an example say you have an action-creator which you want to only run once after the user has logged in, it might look something like this:

 ```
 function loadUserPermissions(username) {